-At the Gho-Ghet workshop, I had a knee jerk reaction in one of the challenges, followed by a blinding flash.
+At the GhoGhet workshop, I had a knee jerk reaction in one of the challenges, followed by a blinding flash.
 Good grief I thought, here I am getting irritated by something in a game.
 This is what I do all the time, get hooked in by small irritations and then hold on to the irritation until eventually, over time it turns into stress.
 I suddenly saw how funny it was and since then I can honestly say my life has been different, not perfect but better.
 I always take things too seriously and it’s a great cause of distress to me and it’s a relief to find a way of dealing with it.

-This Monday when I left I realised I had forgotten my front light for the bike.
+This Monday when I left I realized I had forgotten my front light for the bike.
 Now I don’t like riding without the light, so I decided to take another route home so I could stay on the pavement.
 This route, I usually avoid because it has two huge hills which nearly killed me the first time I tried.
 However, I made a bargain with myself that I’d walk the hills and I did walk first one but then I got on the bike and started cycling.

 As I went along I was thinking about the workshop and what a joy it was to have fun with other people and what a profound effect it was having in my life.
 Then I noticed when I was (you’ve probably guessed) over the other side of the second hill.
-This might sound silly but again I realise that I do this in life.
+This might sound silly but again I realize that I do this in life.
 I see the hills and simply decide not to try if I have already tried and it was too hard.
 My partner has already noticed this.
 I’m terrified of waves and he said he sees me bracing in fear as I face them and notices that this is what I do in life when faced with problems.

 What amazes me about the workshop is how all the different people seem to be getting out of it just what they need.
 The four of us from the Dept of Botany are vastly different characters, yet are all picking out our own messages.
 Incredible!
 Trish, University of Western Australia

 I thought I’d send you some comments on the workshop which I thought was excellent.
 I found the games we played a great way to examine my reactions to stressful or busy situations and the experience gave me a lot more confidence in my ability to handle such situations.
-I realise, I am often afraid of failing and that stops me from succeeding, or succeeding with less effort.
+I realize, I am often afraid of failing and that stops me from succeeding or succeeding with less effort.
 The Chalk and Cheese game was really useful for this.
 I think the workshop was a brilliant way to get to know myself better.
 Thanks.
 Sue, University of Western Australian.

 Your involvement at Coogee has been extensive.
-Firstly, the staff group workshop was well received and this has significant impact on staff who, along with others, participated in the “Train the Trainer” workshop.
-This specific workshop had a networking effect in the wider district and enquiries and referrals for your program were generously given.
+Firstly, the staff group workshop was well received and this has a significant impact on staff who, along with others, participated in the “Train the Trainer” workshop.
+This specific workshop had a networking effect in the wider district and inquiries and referrals for your program were generously given.

 Subsequent sessions to parents and students at Coogee were very informative and generated further interest and an understanding of the importance of creative games to develop cooperation, self-esteem building, as well as social and non-verbal communication techniques.